Component behaviour and excess of random bipartite graphs near the critical point: A finer look at component structure of

 By \eqref{eq: E(Z'geq alpha)} and \eqref{eq: exponential integration}, it follows that $\mathbb{E}\left(Z'_{\geq \alpha}\right)=e^{-\Omega(\alpha)}$.
 In the case where $1 < \alpha \leq 5$ we can use \eqref{e:distunicyclic} to see

 \end{proof}

-Finally, as indicated in Theorem \ref{t:complex}, we show that whp there are no large complex components in $G(n,n,p)$, and in fact no complex components at all in the subcritical regime. \begin{proof}[Proof of Theorem \ref{t:complex}]\ \\ \textbf{Part \eqref{i:complexcomp}:} To show the first part, we use the observation that, since each complex component must contain a connected subgraph of excess precisely two, it is sufficient to show that whp $G(n,n,p)$ contains no such subgraphs.
+Finally, as indicated in Theorem \ref{t:complex}, we show that whp there are no large complex components in $G(n,n,p)$, and in fact no complex components at all in the subcritical regime. \begin{proof}[Proof of Theorem \ref{t:complex}]\ \\ \textbf{Part \eqref{i:complexcomp}:} To show the first part, recalling that $\epsilon<0$, we use the observation that, since each complex component must contain a connected subgraph of excess precisely two, it is sufficient to show that whp $G(n,n,p)$ contains no such subgraphs.

-We note that any connected graph of excess precisely two consists of a pair of cycles, which are either joined by a path or whose intersection is a path.
+In fact, it is sufficient to show that whp $G(n,n,p)$ contains no subgraph which is minimal with respect to the properties of being connected and having excess two, and we note that any such graph consists of a pair of cycles, which are either joined by a path or whose intersection is a path.
 Let us denote the number of such subgraphs by $Q$.
 The key observation is that any such graph of order $k$ can be built by taking a path on $k$ vertices and adding an edge from each of its endpoints to another vertex in the path.
 Hence, we can choose such a subgraph on $k$ vertices by first choosing the $i=\left\lfloor \frac{k}{2} \right\rfloor$ vertices of the path lying in one partition class and the $j=\left\lceil \frac{k}{2} \right\rceil$ vertices of the path lying in the other partition class, choosing the order which the vertices appear in the path in at most $i!j!$ many ways and then choosing for each endpoint of the path one of the at most $k$ many edges from this endpoint to another vertex in the path.
 It follows that

 Therefore, by Markov's inequality, with probability at least $1-\frac{1}{|\epsilon|^3 n}$ there are no complex components.